Post Summary: Our Favorite Hikes In The Pacific Northwest, and where to find them.

 2. Mount Storm King

 Test your fear of heights at Mount Storm King Trail in the Olympic National Park!
 This challenging trail is only 4.7-miles round trip, but the elevation gain is nearly 3000 feet, making this trail a steep ascent!
+All the effort isn’t for nothing though – this is one of the hikes in the PNW with the best views!

 To make it to the top, you’ll have to use the assistance of a series of ropes tied to the side of the mountain to help keep balance.
 Once you make it past that obstacle though, you’ll be rewarded with 360-degree panoramic views of the mountains, and Lake Crescent below.